Damianita: Diminutive Flowering Shrub

 Other Location Considerations

 Damianitas have no thorns, stickers, or irritating hairs.
-Because they are “unarmed,” non-toxic, and litter-free, they are a good choice near a pool, sidewalk, patio, or anywhere they might come in contact with pets or people.
+Because they are unarmed, non-toxic, and low litter, they are a good choice near a pool, sidewalk, patio, or anywhere they might come in contact with pets or people.

 They provide a nice contrast to boulders and spiky desert plants and look great in rock gardens, wildflower gardens, or as an edging plant.

-Since plants are small, they look best when planted in small groups.
+Since plants are small, consider planting a few in a small group.

 Damianita: